 A Power Bank

 On my last big backpacking trip, I decided to take a solar charger instead of a power bank since I was doing a lot of camping.
 Total utter waste of money.
 I was never stationary long enough to charge it so it became entirely redundant.

-Instead, now I carry a powerful with me.
+Instead, now I carry a powerful power bank with me.
 A few hours charge will allow me to charge my phone up to 7 times.
-I can even charge 2 items at once so I never have to decide what’s more important – my smartphone or my GoPro?!
+I can even multiple items at once so I never have to decide what’s more important – my smartphone or my GoPro?!

 It goes without saying that this is an absolute must if you are camping – you really don’t want to step on a snake or enter the wrong tent by mistake, do you?!

 I recommend choosing one where you can angle the light, adjust the brightness and charge it via USB like this one…

 I love my Kindle. it’s one of my favourite backpacking essentials.
 I rarely get time to read when I’m at home.
 Between working as a doctor and running two websites, there’s little time left over for luxuries such as reading!

 But when I travel, I always carry a kindle loaded up with plenty of reading material for those long journeys.

 I actually kind of enjoy a long journey as it gives me an excuse to read!

 Click here for more boredom-busting ideas for long journeys.